caigwatkin/caigwatkin.github.io/resume.md

 - Researching and integrating with miriad GCP products, greatly expanding our technical capabilities
 - Simplifying and normalising our use of React, improving the extensibility of our apps and reducing overhead for engineers working across multiple domains
 - Developing our identity and access management service, providing robust security in the use of all apps and services
-- Developing our issue resolution capabilities, forming the core of our value for customers whilst being highly extensible, scalable, and reliable
+- Developing our issue-resolution capabilities, forming the core of our value for customers whilst being highly extensible, scalable, and reliable
-- Developing our logistics integrations, important in automating the movement of products during issue resolution operations
+- Developing our logistics integrations, important in automating the movement of products during issue-resolution operations
-- Developing a job management system, enabling integrated management of engagements with external organisations during issue resolution operations
+- Developing a job management system, enabling integrated management of engagements with external organisations during issue-resolution operations
 - Developing many tools for customer service representatives, such as a task management system for improved collaboration
 - Developing a bespoke and broadly integrated accounting service, one that handled the complexities of cross-border sales and operations
 - Building the foundation of automated testing in our web apps, improving the QA team's capabilities and improving the reliability of feature releases